CliMA/DARPA-ACTM/docs/src/index.md

 ### Repositories associated with the project

 - `EnsembleKalmanProcesses.jl` (EKP) is a library of derivative-free Bayesian optimization techniques based on the Ensemble Kalman Filters, a well known family of approximate filters used for data assimilation.
+You can access the repository [here](https://github.com/CliMA/EnsembleKalmanProcesses.jl), and the documentation [here](https://clima.github.io/EnsembleKalmanProcesses.jl/dev/).

 - `TurbulenceConvection.jl` (TC) is a software package that implements the extended eddy-diffusivity mass-flux scheme (EDMF) of atmospheric turbulence and convection.
 The package also provides standalone drivers to simulate the lower troposphere on a single-column basis.
+You can access the repository [here](https://github.com/CliMA/TurbulenceConvection.jl).
+The documentation for this package is still under development.

 - `CalibrateEDMF.jl` is a software package that leverages the Bayesian optimization techniques housed in `EnsembleKalmanProcesses.jl` to learn cloud process parameterizations within an eddy-diffusivity mass-flux scheme (EDMF) of atmospheric turbulence and convection, and quantify their uncertainty.
+You can access the repository [here](https://github.com/CliMA/CalibrateEDMF.jl).
+The documentation for this package is still under development.

 Module                                      | Purpose